swinterbourne/riboviz-work/open-science-projects.md

 Crucially, the expectations and structure must be set at the beginning of the project and their use modeled throughout.
 Be prepared to repeat yourself: in riboviz, we often ask "did you update the issue ticket?"
 When the conduct of the project is open, the whole team shares requests for help and reports on progress, and students experience other team members including the PI role-model asking and sharing.
-Openly tracking progress can lower the "intimidation threshold" for sharing technical contributions like code and data analysis.
+Openly discussing progress can lower the "intimidation threshold" for sharing technical contributions like code and data analysis.
 Emma and Sophie's project start coincided with a week-long hackathon with our transatlantic collaborators, with daily meetings where we discussed progress and commented on each other's code, which was an intense way to get started.
-We will do that again, because the very beginning of the project is the best time to demonstrate how open science works.
+We will do that again, because the very beginning of a project is the best time to demonstrate how open science works.
 Still, project students may be too intimidated by the PI's status to ask openly, and the PI may be too busy to help promptly, so it's important to have direct daily contact with another team member to triage problems and reassure the student.
 This team member needs to ask, when appropriate, "did you update the issue ticket?"

 Explaining how credit is assigned is also crucial.
 Usually, the project report or write-up determines most of the student's grade.
 The grade then doesn't depend directly on any code they contribute or results that they obtain.
-Open science projects resemble other group projects, such as the IGEM-affiliated MSc projects run here in Edinburgh, where work is collaborative while reports are written and marked individually.
+Open science projects resemble other group projects, such as the IGEM-affiliated MSc projects run here in Edinburgh, where work is collaborative while reports are written and graded individually.
 By contrast, students' work during the research project can focus on learning, contributing, and building towards results.
 Feedback in an open science project provides formative assessment of student progress in an authentic research setting.